Photos By Meta – Digital Photography Tips – Learn Meta’s Top Sony Digital Camera Tips

 A-Mode – Aperture – Aperture Priority Mode – Controls Lens Opening

 In Aperture Priority Mode, you set a Fixed Aperture Size of your Lens Opening, and let the Camera decide on what Shutter Speed to use, to achieve the correct exposure.
-Lens Aperture Sizes typically vary from f/32 (Top Left: Very Small Opening) to f/1.4 (Top Right: Very Large Opening).
+Lens Aperture Sizes typically vary from f/32 (Top Left: Very Small Opening Diagram) to f/1.4 (Top Right: Very Large Opening Diagram).

-Large Open Aperture Lens Sizes (Top: Right) like f/1.4 will Blur the background and result in a narrow depth of field (less area in focus), which is handy for Closeup Portraits or Very Low Light Situations.
+Large Open Aperture Lens Sizes (Top: Right Diagram), like Meta’s very fast Vintage Minolta Maxxum 50mm f/1.4 Prime Lens (Photo: Left) will Blur the background and result in a narrow depth of field (less area in focus), which is very handy for Closeup Portraits, Very Low Light Situations, Fireworks, or when using Very High Shutter Speeds, like shooting Hummingbirds (Photo: Bottom Left).

-Small Aperture Lens Sizes (Top: Left) like f/32 will Sharpen the background and result in a Wide Depth of Field (more area in focus), which is handy for Landscapes and Macro Photography using External Lighting.
+Small Aperture Lens Sizes (Top: Left Diagram) like f/32 will Sharpen the background and result in a Wide Depth of Field (more area in focus), which is very handy for Landscapes and Macro Photography, when using External Lighting.

-Aperture Priority Mode typically requires a Sturdy Tripod, because the Shutter Speed is decided by the Digital Camera, and this can often fall below the 1/60th of a second, the Minimum Hand Held Shutter Speed (see below).
+Aperture Priority Mode typically requires a Sturdy Tripod, because the Shutter Speed is decided by the Digital Camera, and can often fall below the 1/60th of a second, the Minimum Hand Held Shutter Speed (Refer to Shutter Speeds Below).

-Meta typically shoots most of her Macro Photography in A Mode using a Sturdy Tripod.
+Meta typically shoots most of her Macro Photography in A Mode when using a Sturdy Tripod.

 S-Mode – Shutter – Shutter Priority Mode – Controls Exposure Time